 Stanley Park on Remembrance Day

-The Remembrance Day event in Stanley Park is held at the Japanese-Canadian War Memorial which is located sort of between the Stanley Park miniature train venue, the Vancouver Aquarium and Lumberman’s Arch.
+The Remembrance Day event in Stanley Park is held at the Japanese-Canadian War Memorial.
+It’s in the vicinity between the Stanley Park miniature train venue, the Vancouver Aquarium and Lumberman’s Arch.

 The Stanley Park ceremony is small compared to most other Remembrance Day events in the Lower Mainland.
 It attracts up to a couple of hundred people most years and lasts for less than an hour.

 The ceremony in Stanley Park has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.

 JAPANESE CANADIANS, WAR AND BC TRIVIA

-During the First World War over 200 Japanese Canadians enlisted in Alberta to fight in the Canadian Armed Forces.
+During World War I over 200 Japanese Canadians enlisted in Alberta to fight in the Canadian Armed Forces.
 British Columbia, meanwhile, shamefully did not allow Canadians of Japanese descent to volunteer in the war effort.

 The Japanese Canadian War Memorial has been a Stanley Park landmark since 1920 and is in honour of those who died serving their country (including Japanese Canadians who lost their lives at the Battle of Vimy Ridge in 1917).